borisqua/binaries/README.md

 # Binary operations js package

-This is my set of javaScript functions to operate with binary data
+This is my set of JavaScript functions to deal with binary values

 ## Table of Contents
 - [`BitOps` static bit operations library](#bit-operations)